Choosing a Bathroom Remodeling Contractor

 Get Estimates And Final Contract In Writing

 You’ve decided on a contractor and are confident in your choice.
-The next step is to take a look at the documents they prepared, especially their estimates for materials and labor.
+The next step is to look at the documents they prepared, especially their estimates for materials and labor.
 Verbal estimates mean little, especially in a court of law.
-Numbers can be forgotten or misheard, even with the best intentions, so make sure you get those estimates in writing, so you are both on the same page.
+Numbers can be forgotten or misheard, even with the best intentions, so ensure you get those estimates in writing so you are both on the same page.

 The same can go for the final contract.
-Make sure it is fair and balanced and that everything you have agreed upon is in writing.
+Ensure it is fair and balanced and everything you agree on is in writing.

 As part of your careful review of the contract, you should also look for: